TheRealBarenziah/waifu-generator/README.md

 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVQYV2NgYAAAAAMAAWgmWQ0AAAAASUVORK5CYII=

-# Since we log the return value with .then(res => console.log(res))
+# Since we logged the return value with .then(res => console.log(res))
 # a base64 string representation of our image is printed in stdout.
-# It is facultative but may come in handy.
+# It is facultative, but may come in handy.
 You can check the string by copypasting it
 # into your favorite browser, or whatever.
 Just know it's there, in the resolve value !
 ```
 ### Case 2 : providing an option object